vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/01_Early_Studies_19862000.md

 16 amarāryakulāmbaraśaśinah. [. . . ] śrīpravarabhat.t.ārakasya.
 In view of the comparatively few pretentions voiced in this charter, it seems rather unlikely that a ‘divine’ (amara) origin of the family was envisaged.

-17 EI XXXIV, 49: prasannapurād upavanavanarājirājitād amarapurakīrtivijayinah. prava rakāminīnitambabimbābhighātabhinnāmbasā ca srotasvatyā nid.ilayā pavitrīkr.tād [. . . ] 18 Bajpai & Pandey 1977, 28 identify the Niḍilā river with ‘Līlāgar and the P¯urva-Rās.t.ra was the region across the left bank of this river’.
+17 EI XXXIV, 49: prasannapurād upavanavanarājirājitād amarapurakīrtivijayinah. prava rakāminīnitambabimbābhighātabhinnāmbasā ca srotasvatyā nid.ilayā pavitrīkr.tād [. . . ] 18 Bajpai & Pandey 1977, 28 identify the Niḍilā river with ‘Līlāgar and the Pūrva-Rās.t.ra was the region across the left bank of this river’.
 I fail to see the specific connection between Niḍilā (Skt.
 Nit.ala/nit.āla, ‘forehead’ ?) and Līlāgar. (‘play-ditch’ ?).
 Another possibility would be the site of Kosalā at the Kam. jī Nadī (Brown River) 18 km eastwards (below, n.
 23 on p.
 242).
 ‘According to Sircar and Bhattacharya, it is not improbable that Prasannapura was situated in the neighbourhood of Srīpura’ (Shastri 1995 II, 67). ´ Mahajan 2000, 92 identifies Prasannapura with ‘Parasvani, Mahasamund tehsil, Raipur district’.

 19 Sircar & Bhattacharya in EI XXXIV, 45: